kata-containers/kata-containers/design/architecture.md

 be buggy, unstable or even include malicious code and thus from a security perspective it makes sense to tag them as `untrusted`.
 A CRI-O and Kata Containers based Kubernetes cluster handles this use case transparently as long as the deployed containers are properly tagged.
-All `untrusted` containers will be handled by kata Containers and thus run in a hardware virtualized secure sandbox while `runc`, for example, could  handle the `trusted` ones.
+All `untrusted` containers will be handled by Kata Containers and thus run in a hardware virtualized secure sandbox while `runc`, for example, could  handle the `trusted` ones.

 CRI-O's default behavior is to trust all pods, except when they're annotated with